fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

 permalink: /:categories/github-foundation
 ---

-<p>Hare are some notes about GitHub Foundation concepts extracted from documentation</p>
+<p>Hare are some notes about GitHub Foundation.
+The concepts were extracted from documentation and Udemy training.</p>

 <a href="#d1">[Basic]</a><a href="#d2">[Repositories]</a><a href="#d3">[Collaboration]</a><a href="#d4">[Development]</a>
 <a href="#d5">[Project Management]</a><a href="#d6">[Privacy, Security, and Administration]</a><a href="#d7">[Community]</a>